Universal Credit – Are you Ready?

 How to claim Universal Credit

-Applications for Universal Credit will be expected to be made online.
+Applications for Universal Credit will be expected to be made online and you will need to create an online account to manage your claim.
 It takes approximately 40 minutes and must be completed in one go.
 After you have submitted your claim you will be contacted by telephone to visit your local jobcentre for an interview with your Work Coach.
 You will be expected to take with you proof of your rental liability – tenancy agreement, latest rent increase letter and statement of your rent account.

 If you do not have these please contact the Income Management Team on 0800 012 1080 and we can send them to you.